digitalis-io/cert2jks/README.md

 # cert2jks

 `cert2jks` is a Go utility that reads certificates, private keys, and CA certificates from files (or inline PEM), and generates or updates a Java KeyStore (JKS) file.
 It supports configuration via YAML, can run as a daemon to periodically check for certificate changes, and can execute a custom command when the keystore is updated.
+This utility is designed for developers and system administrators who need to manage certificates efficiently.

+The certificates can be stored to any secrets management backend supported by [helmfile/vals](https://github.com/helmfile/vals?tab=readme-ov-file#supported-backends).
+See examples below.

 ## Features